-On the heels of that announcement, we are excited to share with you a look into the planning and execution of what we refer to as the "bison move" – the process that we use to move bison to new areas of the Reserve and to other herds across the country.
+We are excited to share with you a look into the planning and execution of what we refer to as the "bison move" – the process that we use to move bison to new areas of American Prairie properties and to other herds across the country.

 Transitioning bison to new properties is an in-depth process and requires many man hours, but the reward is great.